flypaperwhale/cart263/Exercises/E6-Raving-/README.md

-# Template p5 project

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+# E6 raving decypher

+This program is a simplified version of Pippin's raving redactionist.
+The intention was to have the translation of the different glyphs appear when clicked, but I haven't managed to do it.
+Instead the clicked glyphs are highlighted and then the highlight disappears.
+Aesthetics look ancient Egyptian.